herrrolii/miles/README.md

 5. The workflow will keep updating:
 - `producer/dist/heatmap-data.json`

-Then use the public URL of that JSON directly in your website component `data-url`.
+Then use the direct public file URL of that JSON in your website component `data-url`.
+For GitHub, this is typically the file URL from the **Raw** view for `producer/dist/heatmap-data.json` (or your GitHub Pages file URL if you publish it there).